UnifyProject/RFC/raw/rfc-2.md

 ## Security Aspects

 XRAP assumes the underlying transport provides authentication and privacy, if needed.
-XRAP establishes access control through the use of secret URIs known only to owning clients.
-XRAP does not specify how long or unguessable such URIs are; this is left to the server implementor.
-The mechanism used to generate private URIs is entirely local to a server and can be improved unilaterally.
+XRAP establishes access control through the use of secret URNs known only to owning clients.
+XRAP does not specify how long or unguessable such URNs are; this is left to the server implementor.
+The mechanism used to generate private URNs is entirely local to a server and can be improved unilaterally.

 ## Further Reading